abetusk/dev/projects/laser-spike/laser-spike.md

 stresses are applied, the joint falls out of contact and components stop working or power as a whole is broken.

 If this can be reproduced 'on the bench' then this can give a clue as to where the bad joint is.
-In general, it's good practice to go voer the solder connections to make sure they look good.
+In general, it's good practice to go over the solder connections to make sure they look good.
 This means making sure there is plenty of solder on the joints and that through holes are filled with solder.

 I've also found light wiggling to help track down weak connections.
-In the end, the electronics need to be housed and strain relief needs to be provided or these types of failures will almost surely occur but even with minimal stress on the circuit, sometimes loose connections cause intermittant failuers and should be tracked down as soon as possible to prevent headaches later on.
+In the end, the electronics need to be housed and strain relief needs to be provided or these types of failures will almost surely occur but even with minimal stress on the circuit, sometimes loose connections cause intermittent failures and should be tracked down as soon as possible to prevent headaches later on.

 Also, make sure the battery is fully charged to rule out an empty battery as a possibility.

-#### The Arduino keep resetting
+#### The Arduino keeps resetting

-In my experience, this is most likely to intermittant power and so the above strategy of looking for loose or bad connections should be used.
+In my experience, this is most likely to intermittent power and so the above strategy of looking for loose or bad connections should be used.
-In rarer occasions, electrical noise sometimes casues the Arduino and other peripherals problems.
+In rarer occasions, electrical noise sometimes causes the Arduino and other peripherals problems.
-Making sure the power is islated by their own regulators is a good start but in the worst case, ferrite beads can be attached at choice locations to try and mitigate the noise.
+Making sure the power is isolated by their own regulators is a good start but in the worst case, ferrite beads can be attached at choice locations to try and mitigate the noise.

 If the failure can be reproduced consistently, this can give a good indication of what the underlying cause